MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-actions.md

 # Card actions

-Cards used by bots and message extensions in Microsoft Teams support the following activity [`CardAction`](/bot-framework/dotnet/bot-builder-dotnet-add-rich-card-attachments#process-events-within-rich-cards) types:
+Cards used by bots and message extensions in Teams support the following activity [`CardAction`](/bot-framework/dotnet/bot-builder-dotnet-add-rich-card-attachments#process-events-within-rich-cards) types:

 > [!NOTE]
 > The `CardAction` actions differ from `potentialActions` for connector cards for Microsoft 365 Groups when used from connectors.